John Baragrey

-John Baragrey (April 15, 1918 - August 4, 1975) was an American film, television, and stage actor who appeared in virtually every dramatic television series of the 1950s and early 1960s.
+John Baragrey (April 15, 1918 - August 4, 1975) was an American film, television, and stage actor who appeared in many dramatic television series in the 1950s and early 1960s.

 Early years

 Baragrey was born in Haleyville, Alabama, the son of John Baragrey Sr. and Norma Baragrey.
 He wanted to be an actor from boyhood.
 After he graduated from Haleyville High School, his family would not allow him to go to New York, so he worked in a cafe in Russellville, Alabama, for eight months.

 After his father died in an accident, Baragrey studied at Massey Business College in Birmingham, Alabama, then took a job as typist and file clerk for Southern Pacific Railroad, a position that he held for three years.
 He graduated from the University of Alabama in 1939.

 Baragrey used his savings to go to New York in 1940.
 He lived in a small furnished room and initially supported himself by doing typing jobs at night.
 Later he worked as a waiter at a Schrafft's restaurant, where he "averaged $55 a week with the tips".

 He met his wife actress Louise Larabee, while touring with USO shows during World War II.